kkwon1/astro-portfolio/src/pages/posts/astronomy/astro-name-of-day.md

 ## Conclusion

-We probably take these names for granted and don't give a second thought in our day-to-day (pun intended) lives, but it was fun to learn about this topic!
+We probably take these names for granted and don't give a second thought in our day-to-day (pun intended) lives, but it was fun to learn about this topic.
 To think that these names cross cultural, religious, and national boundaries across thousands of years is some food for thought.

 Thanks for reading!